tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/39-linux-installation-yum-repo.md

    When using the MySQL Yum repository, the latest bugfix series (currently MySQL 8.4) is selected for installation by default.
 If this is what you want, you can skip to the next step, Installing MySQL.

    Within the MySQL Yum repository, each MySQL Community Server release series is hosted in a different subrepository.
 The subrepository for the latest LTS series (currently MySQL 8.4) is enabled by default, and the subrepositories for all other series' (for example, MySQL 8.0 and the MySQL Innovation series) are disabled by default.
-Use this command to see all available MySQL-related subrepositories (for dnf-enabled systems, replace **yum** in the command with **dnf**):
+Use this command to see all available MySQL-related subrepositories (for `dnf`-enabled systems, replace `yum` in the command with `dnf`):

    ```
    $> yum repolist all | grep mysql